tarponjargon/js-simple-validations/README.md

 **require**

-Field can't be empty, or contain only whitespace.
-NOTE: If `require` is not specified, other validators will only trigger *if* there's a value entered, so always use this one (optionally in conjunction with others) if you require some input.
+Input value exists and is not all whitespace.
+NOTE: If `require` is not specified, other validators will only trigger *if* there's a value entered, so always use `require` (optionally in conjunction with others) if you require *some* input in the field.

     <input type="text" name="firstname" data-jsv-validators="require" />